imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

    ```bash
    bm_CLI --thrift-port 9090 --json build/pub_sub.json --pre SimplePreLAG
    ```
-   You will see another command line, enter the bellow command and see the results:
+   You will see another command line, enter the below command and see the results:
    ```bash
    register_read subIndxPort